spencermellor/Grift_N_FIP/README.md

 Purpose is to create a full live-hosted website to demonstate the ability to host a website.
 Data needs to be fetched from a database.

-### Data for Portfolio
-The file `PortfolioContent.json` within the `data/` folder is a template of what a portfolio item will look like once retrieved from a database.
-*DO NOT USE THIS AS PORFOLIO DATA IN FINISHED PRODUCT*

 ### API info

  The api current endpoints are as follows: